infantiablue/techika/src/blog/posts/the-luck.md

 ---
 title: The Luck We Receive and the Luck We Create
-description: Success is often told as a story of individual effort, someone works hard, makes good decisions, and earns the result.
-Effort matters, but this story is incomplete
+description: Success is often told as individual effort—work hard, make good decisions, earn the result.
+Effort matters, but this story is incomplete.
 author: Truong Phan
 type: article
 image: /media/the-luck/banner.jpg